-For patients that have a significant amount of excess skin, especially in the lower pole of the breast, an inframammary incision that involves making a horizontal incision under the natural breast fold is added to the periareolar and vertical incisions mentioned above.
+For patients who have a significant amount of excess skin, especially in the lower pole of the breast, an anchor incision may be the best approach.
+The anchor incision involves making a horizontal incision under the natural breast fold in addition to the combination of the periareolar and vertical incisions mentioned above.
 This allows Dr. Michaels to remove the appropriate amount of skin to tighten the breast envelope and to optimize the final shape.

 For patients who are unhappy with both the sagginess of their breasts, as well as the loss of breast volume that often occurs as a result of breastfeeding or major weight loss, Dr. Michaels can include breast augmentation with breast lift to increase the fullness of the breasts.